NUbots/NULearning/cpp/moderncpp.md

 }
 ```

-    ## constructing A pointing to 0x5589a59aaed0
+    ## constructing A pointing to 0x557a8779bed0
-    ## constructing A pointing to 0x5589a59abf20
+    ## constructing A pointing to 0x557a8779cf20
-    ## destructing A, which pointed to 0x5589a59abf20
+    ## destructing A, which pointed to 0x557a8779cf20

 #### Loaning

 If another object needs to temporarily have access to an object, you
-pass a reference to the pointed to object as a parameter.
-The object
+should pass a reference to the pointed to object.
+The receiving object
-that gains temporary access and should assume that the object is freed
+gains “temporary access” and it should assume that the object is freed
 after the function has returned.

 ``` cpp